-Chauncey Hugh Stigand (1877 - 1919) was a keen big-game hunter, but was equally interested in the habits and habitat of his quarry.
+Stigand was a keen big-game hunter and naturalist - equally interested in the habits and habitat of his quarry.
 Stigand took greater risks in life than most hunters of the time and was very often close to being fatally injured.
 He was gored in the chest by a rhino, mauled by a wounded lion that he was following up in the dark, tusked through the leg by an elephant that he was trying to drive out of a garden without a rifle.
 He followed another wounded lion into a cave and luckily for him, it had expired by the time he reached it.
 His bravery or contempt for risks possibly led to his death when he and his men were ambushed by Dinkas in Sudan.
 Walking ahead of his men, Stigand managed to kill 6 enemies before he fell.

 C H Stigand usually used a .256 Mannlicher for elephants.
 He also had a .318 and .450 cordite rifle which he did not like, preferring the smaller bores.

 Please note, this page contains affiliate links, which means Shakari Connection receives a commission if you make a purchase using these links.